COUNSELING EDUCATION (CE)

 CE-570 CAREER COUNSELING (3 Credits)

 Career counseling is designed to provide an understanding of career development and related life factors across the life span.
-The course will familiarize the student with theory, materials, techniques, and interventions that focus on helping individuals in their relationship to the world of work.
+The course will familiarize students with theory, techniques, and interventions that focus on helping individuals in their relationship to the world of work.?The course is oriented toward social justice in helping students and clients examine work, education, and career-related questions and then to explore possibilities despite social structures that can impede development.

 Restrictions: RG.UG.GR